cubap/api/source/presentation/4.0/index.md

 ## Advanced Association Features

+(This needs to be sprinkled throughout above - especially as SpecificResource must be introduced early for 3D)

 ### Nesting

 A Canvas can be painted into a Scene as an Annotation, but the 2D nature of Canvases requires special consideration due to important differences between Canvases and Scenes.
 A Canvas describes a bounded 2D space with finite `height` and `width` measured in pixels with a pixel origin at the top-left corner of the Canvas, while Scenes describe a boundless 3D space with x, y, and z axes of arbitrary coordinate units and a coordinate origin at the center of the space.
 It is important to note that in many cases the pixel scale used by a Canvas or a 2D image content resource will not be in proportion to the desired 3D coordinate unit scale in a Scene.